plotly/plotly.py-docs/python/3d-scatter-plots.md

     v4upgrade: true
 ---

-## 3D scatter plot with plotly express
+## 3D scatter plot with Plotly Express

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).